CarletonComputerScienceSociety/resources/src/content/resources/faq/do-tutorial-and-lecture-sections-need-to-be-the-same.md

 ---
 layout: ../../../layouts/Faq.astro
-title: Do tutorial and lecture sections need to be the same?
+title: Do Tutorial and Lecture Sections Need To Be the Same?
 short_answer: You must register in the same section of a lecture and tutorial for a course.
 date: 2023-09-02T00:00:00.000Z
 draft: false